ceo21ckim/Algorithm/README.md

 # Algorithm

 Algorithm practice for the coding test.
-There are various coding platform questions (Leetcode, BOJ, etc).
+There are various coding platform problems (Leetcode, BOJ, etc).

 When testing coding algorithm, we can use built-in functions such as `itertools` and `collections`.